mazlum64zx/homelab-documentation/README.md

    Result
    After applying the corrected configuration, the system successfully obtained an IPv4 address on boot, and SSH               connections worked normally.

+* installed tailscale on linux server and laptop for remote use

 ## Installation

 Ubuntu Server was installed using a bootable USB stick.